camow7/CAMDrone/README.md

 Repository for the ground station software and CAD files for a custom built drone.

 # CAD
-CAMDrone CAD an be sourced from Thingiverse
+CContains all the .stl file required to print the drone frame

-# Software
+# Drone Pi COde
+This code is to be deployed on the on-board computer.
+It will allow the drone to be control over the internet via a HTML based ground station.
 All software is written in LabVIEW and HTML.
 LabVIEW Home Bundle is required for editing code.